redox-os/website/content/faq.en.md

 The main goal of Redox is to be a general-purpose OS, while maintaining security, reliability and correctness.

-Redox aims to be an alternative to existing Unix systems (Linux/BSD), with the ability to run most Unix programs with only recompilation or minimal modifications.
+Redox aims to be an alternative to existing Unix systems (Linux/BSD), with the ability to run most Unix programs with only recompilation or minimal modifications needed.

 - [Our Goals](https://doc.redox-os.org/book/ch01-01-our-goals.html)